adnaniazi/tailfindr/README.md

 #### 5\.
 Specifying custom cDNA primers

-If you have used custom front and end primers while designing you cDNA sequences, you can now specify them in tailfindr. tailfindr will use these sequences instead of the defaults ones to find the orientation of the reads and one of the ends of the poly(A)/(T) tail.
-Here is how you call tailfindr if you have used custom
+If you have used custom front and end primers while designing you cDNA sequences, you can now specify them in *tailfindr*. *tailfindr* will use these sequences instead of the defaults ones to find the orientation of the reads and one of the ends of the poly(A)/(T) tail.
+Here is how you call *tailfindr* if you have used custom
 primers:

 ``` r